oliwierptak/everon-factory/README.md

 ### Resolve with Dependency Container
 Use ```resolve``` to receive dependency defined earlier with ```register``` or ```propose```.
-So you can pass the same instance to another class via constructor injection.
+So you can pass the same instance to another class via constructor or setter injection.

 ```php